-Lauren is a student in the Natural Resources and Earth System Sciences PhD program at the University of New Hampshire.
-In 2015 Lauren received her master’s degree from the Ecology and Evolutionary Biology at the University of Tennessee.
-Lauren’s general research interests lie within human disturbed ecosystems under a changing climate.
-Her PhD work focuses on soil ecology in agro-ecosystems and she is specifically interested in exploring ideas around nutrient cycling, plant-soil interactions, and soil microbial ecology in sustainable agricultural ecosystems.
-Her master’s research examined the impact of urbanization on the evolutionary trajectory of species diversity and phylogenetic diversity.
+I am a student in the Natural Resources and Earth System Sciences (NRESS) PhD program at the University of New Hampshire.
+In 2015, I received my master’s degree from the Ecology and Evolutionary Biology at the University of Tennessee where I worked on understanding the impact that urbanization has on the evolutionary trajectory of species and phylogenetic diversity.

-When Lauren isn’t focused on her research, she spends her time promoting cycling advocacy, women in STEM, women in cycling, and sustainable farming practices.
-She’s passionate about the outdoors and is always out and about exploring on bicycle or foot, trail or road, and either solo or with good company.
+I am also a proficient mountain biker and compete on an elite level in the Enduro discipline.
+When I am not focused on my research, you can find me on the race circuit or riding bikes for leisure.
+I also spend my time promoting cycling advocacy, women in cycling, women in STEM, and sustainable farming practices.
+I am passionate about the outdoors, so I am always out and about exploring on bicycle or foot, trail or road, and either solo or with good company.